washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [4.3.2] 2016-11-02 =

+* Fix - Fixes an issue where the text in the Location search field was URL encoded when using the back or forward button for navigation.
+[61742]
+* Fix - Aggregator Errors will not show more than once daily as comments (Thanks @Jacob for your report on the forums) [68094]
+* Fix - Event Aggregator ICS default configuration now are been Selected Correctly [67885]
+* Fix - Shortcode Month view now will display tooltips correctly [68094]
+* Fix - Avoid loading the select2 JavaScript library twice when Advanced Custom Fields is activated (props to @ryan for the initial report [43605]
+* Fix - Avoid errors and notices on calendar page when X theme and WPML plugins are active (thanks @ingrid for reporting this one) [64400]

 = [4.3.1.1] 2016-10-20 =